griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

                              Please reduce the length of the messages.", 'type': 'invalid_request_error', 'param': 'messages', 'code': 'context_length_exceeded'}}
 ```

 This is because the content of the webpage is too large to fit in the LLM's input token limit.
-We can fix this by storing the content in Task Memory, and then querying it with the `TaskMemoryClient`.
+We can fix this by storing the content in Task Memory, and then querying it with the `TaskMemoryTool`.
-Note that we're setting `off_prompt` to `False` on the `TaskMemoryClient` so that the _queried_ content can be returned directly to the LLM.
+Note that we're setting `off_prompt` to `False` on the `TaskMemoryTool` so that the _queried_ content can be returned directly to the LLM.

 ```python
 --8<-- "docs/griptape-framework/structures/src/task_memory_5.py"